 In all cases your research project needs to be finished within the maximal duration.
 This includes handing in your report and presenting your results.
-This do not include the 10 working days for assessment by your examiner and second reviewer.
+This does not include the 10 working days for assessment by your examiner and second reviewer.

 You can only extend your research project with 6, 9 or 12 credits.
 Apply for an extension before the start of your project.
 This can be pointed out on the application form.

 After you started your project, it can only be extended for credits in exceptional cases.
 Apply for this extension by sending a formal request to the Board of Examiners, signed by your examiner and programme coordinator.
 Do this well before the start of the extension.